Totsy/Totsy-API/doc/README.md

 `GET /user/123/address` responds with a collection of Addresses.
 Each entry in the collection contains a a full link [`rel=http://rel.totsy.com/entity/address`] to the original Address resource.

 ### Create a new Address for a User ###
 `POST /user/123/address` with a partial representation of an Address.
+The `state` field can be either the full name of the state, or the two-letter abbreviation.

 ### Retrieve Credit Cards stored for a User ###
 `GET /user/123/creditcard` responds with a collection of Credit Cards.
 Each entry in the collection contains a a full link [`rel=http://rel.totsy.com/entity/creditcard`] to the original Credit Card resource.